 Population of Iceland

-The inhabitants of the land of fire and ice are descendants of Norwegian settlers and Celts, and at first they may seem like grumblers, but in the end you will fall in love with the Icelandic nature, because the people here are peaceful and peaceful.
+The inhabitants of the land of fire and ice are descendants of Norwegian settlers and Celts, and at first they may seem like grumblers, but in the end you will fall in love with the Icelandic nature, because the people here are peaceful and kind.
 Maybe that’s why Icelanders live to a very old age (81.1 years).
 An old Icelandic proverb says that: “Everyone wants to live long, but no one wants to be old!”
 And this is exactly the definition that he honors at any age in his quiet life, and we Europeans should learn this skill from them.

 In 2020, 364,000 people live in Iceland, up to 93% of whom are descendants of Norwegian and Celtic settlers.